 A discontinued operation is a component of the Group that represents a separate major line of business that is part of a disposal plan.
 The results of discontinued operations are presented separately in the Consolidated statement of profit and loss.
 The Group has considered the estimates and judgements of impairment of discontinued operations assets and associated costs that involve a high degree of complexity and have a risk of causing a material adjustment to the carrying amounts of assets and liabilities within subsequent periods.
-Any changes to carrying values in subsequent periods due to revisions or estimates or assumptions or as a result of the final realization of the discontinued operation assets and liabilities upon exit of the business will be rectional actions of the discontinued operations for further information.
+Any changes to carrying values in subsequent periods due to revisions or estimates or assumptions or as a result of the final realization of the discontinued operation assets and liabilities upon exit of the business will be recognised in the Group's profit or loss as part of discontinued operations.
+Refer Note 4.
+Discontinued operations for further information.